-Students are strongly encouraged to keep their balances current.
-Students may not register for classes, receive grades, graduate, or receive transcripts of coursework from the University until all amounts due Post University have been paid.
-Students will also be restricted from attending class at any time during a semester or module should their accounts become delinquent.
+Students may not register for classes, receive grades, graduate, or receive transcripts of coursework from the University until all amounts due the University have been paid.
 Any unpaid balances are subject to the collections process.

 Interest will not be charged if: